Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

 where $\varepsilon^{\mathrm{QP}}_{\mathbf{k},c(v)}$ denotes the quasi-particle energies of the conduction (valence) band states.
-The thus-defined binding energies are shown in Fig.~\ref{fig:bse_onset}f (with SOC) and g (without SOC).
-While the electron-hole interaction kernel comprises both the attractive screened Coulomb interaction and the repulsive exchange interaction, we note that the contribution of the exchange interaction to the binding energy is very small ($10^{-3}$-$10^{-4}$~eV).
-The most striking finding, however, are the exceptionally high values of the binding energies of these excitons, which reach values of up to twice the total exciton energy.
-This suggest a high degree of spatial localization, akin to the ground state of the hydrogen atom, where the potential energy is also twice the total energy.
-In total, there are 20 strongly bound excitons.
-This precise number is discussed and explained in our companion paper~\cite{aseem_sven_prb} in terms of the crystal field splitting.
+The thus-defined binding energies $E_b$ are shown in Fig.~\ref{fig:bse_onset}f (with SOC) and g (without SOC).
+While the electron-hole interaction kernel comprises of both the attractive screened Coulomb interaction and the repulsive exchange interaction, we note that the contribution of the latter is very small ($10^{-3}$-$10^{-4}$~eV).
+The exceptionally high values of the binding energies of these excitons, which reach values of up to twice the total exciton energy, suggest a high degree of spatial localization.
+In total, there are 20 strongly bound excitons, which are discussed and explained in our companion paper~\cite{aseem_sven_prb} in terms of the crystal field splitting.
 By contrast, for the excitons located in energy above the absorption edge, the binding energy is much lower ($\sim 0.15-0.3$~eV) and comparable to other bulk semiconductors with delocalized excitons.
-We also note that SOC does change the binding energy notably and its effect on the exciton energy thus stems solely from the changes it brings about in the quasi-particle band structure (see the companion work~\cite{aseem_sven_prb} for a detailed discussion of the quasi-particle band structure).
 The SOC further leads to a splitting of the exciton levels that ranges from $\sim8$~meV for the strongest bound exciton at 1.56~eV up to a splitting of 34 meV for the exciton at 2.30~eV.
 This amount of splitting is consistent with the small amount of Bi-6$p$ orbital admixture in the electron part of the exciton.
-Beyond this, the overall energy ordering or the general atomic orbital character of the strongly bound in-gap excitons are unaffected by the SOC.
+Beyond this, the overall energy ordering and the general atomic orbital character of the strongly bound in-gap excitons are unaffected by the SOC.